tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 # Multi GPU inference

-As you might have noted, the 141 GB we need to store the LLaMA 3.3 70B parameters is more than what we have available on a single Nvidia H100 GPU.
+As you might have noted, the 141 GB we need to store the Llama 3.3 70B parameters is more than what we have available on a single Nvidia H100 GPU.
 H100s come with 80GB of HBM memory.
 We would need a minimum of two to store the model in memory; however in practice we would like to probably use more.
 If we have more memory available we will be able to allocate higher proportion of it to KV cache and smaller proportion to the model weights allowing us to run larger batches.
 We would also linearly increase the available memory bandwidth, at the cost of an increased overhead in cross GPU communication though.

-Using just two GPUs for LLaMA 3.3 70B would result in “wasting” majority of memory (`141/160=88%`) on model weights leaving only `160-141=19GB` for KV cache.
-We wouldn’t be able to run large batches nor long sequence lengths.
+Using just two GPUs for Llama 3.3 70B would result in only having a tiny amount of memory left for KV cache because the model weights already take up 88% (`141/160=88%`) of that memory, leaving only 19GB of memory (`160-141=19GB`) available for KV cache (in practice even less than that because we can't use 100% of GPU memory but are limited to around 95%).
+We wouldn’t be able to run large batches nor long sequence lengths, this would be very inefficient.
 We touch on this in later section, but being able to run larger batches is the key to enjoying the good inference economics.

+Server GPUs almost always come in deployments of 4 or 8 GPUs per node, so using 3 GPUs would be wasteful because that would lead to one GPU being entirely unused in a lot of circumstances.
+Hence we jump from 2 to 4 GPUs for a singel model instance right away.
 Let’s assume then we will run the Llama 3.3 70B on 4 H100s.
 There are two main ways to run the large-scale AI models on multiple GPUs:

 - Pipeline parallel